kat-perreira/merge_maddness/README.md

 ## What you can do to practice

-- Create a branch, write a poem with words that rhyme with git in File 1, submit a PR
+- Create a branch, write a poem with words that rhyme with git or anything in File 1, submit a PR

 - Pass notes to each other in file 2, merge directly into main.
 Its the wild west in here.